DanielaPlusPlus/AttentiveSuperpixelCutMix/README.md

-# AttentiveSuperpixelMix
+# AttentiveSuperpixelCutMix
-An Attention Guided Contour Reserved Regularization Strategy for Data Augmentation
+Attentive Superpixel CutMix: A Regional Dropout Strategy with Discriminative and Contour Reserved Regions